(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Crank Up the Tunes

 Music can be an incredible healer.
-The right melody can literally melt away your worries, so crank up your tunes of choice.
+The right melody or favorite song can literally melt away your worries, so crank up your tunes of choice.

 Read a Book